cylammarco/WDPhotTools/docs/source/tutorials/fitting.rst

     ...
     ...

 Below shows the example of how the fitter can be configured to fit differently, the argument that is worth particular mentioning is the `independent`.
 It refers to the mathemtical term *independent variable*, which are the parameters to be fitted.
-It accepts a list of 1 or 2 stings, one from `["Mbol", "Teff"]`, and one from `["logg", "mass"]`.
+It accepts a list of 1 or 2 strings, one from `["Mbol", "Teff"]`, and one from `["logg", "mass"]`.
 When distance is to be fitted, it is not configured here, but instead a `None` should be provided to the `distance` argument.
 See further down for the examples.
 When a distance is provided, **its uncertainty has to be provided**.

 **Case 1**

-When a log(g) is not included in the `independent` list, it will assume a fixed surface gravitiy as provided by `logg`, which is defaulted to 8.0, in this case we want to fit for the bolometric magnitude with a surface gravity of 7.81 for a DA at 21.0 pc with a reddening of `E(B-V) = 0.1` and `Rv`` of 3.1 where the extinction is computed by convolving the filter profiles with the DA spectra.
+When a log(g) is not included in the `independent` list, it will assume a fixed surface gravitiy as provided by `logg`, which is defaulted to 8.0, in this case we want to fit for the bolometric magnitude with a surface gravity of 7.81 for a DA at 21.0 pc with a reddening of `E(B-V) = 0.1` and `Rv` of 3.1 where the extinction is computed by convolving the filter profiles with the DA spectra.
 The magnitudes and uncertainties in the Gaia eDR3 are some variables `a`, `b`, and `c`.

 .. code:: python